 - Family Adventures

 At Altitude, we take food seriously!
-Our campers need to be fuelled throughout the day to enjoy all their activities, so we make sure our camp food is healthy, nutritious, fresh and best of all tasty, every day.
+Our campers need to be fuelled throughout the day to enjoy all their activities, so we make sure our summer camp menu is healthy, nutritious, fresh and best of all tasty, every day.

 Three meals a day are prepared by our on-site chefs, who make sure they adhere to all dietary requirements of any campers for the week.
 There is always a meat and vegetarian option as well.